-Born and raised in Addis Abeba, Ethiopia, he holds an MBA in Management of Technology from the Swiss Federal Institute of Technology in Lausanne (EPFL) and is a part-time PhD Fellow in Governance and Policy Analysis at the University of Maastricht – UNU-MERIT.
+Born and raised in Addis Abeba, Ethiopia, MBA in Management of Technology from the Swiss Federal Institute of Technology in Lausanne (EPFL), part-time PhD Fellow in Governance and Policy Analysis at the University of Maastricht – UNU-MERIT.
 International Civil Servant in a United Nations specialized agency in Geneva.

 Disclaimer:The views and opinions expressed in this blog and extracts of research work are solely those of the author and may not necessarily reflect the official position of his employer and the academic institutions he is affiliated with.